Trail Blazer 5.0L/m 6.5″ Ultra Light Water Filter

-- The filter has a 1/2″ long threaded shaft with a hose barb connection point.
+- 1/2″ threaded shaft with a hose barb connection point

-- Filter includes 2 sealing washers and a wing nut so it can be installed in a pail or a water bag.
+- 2 flat washers and a wing nut so you can put it in a pail, barrel or a water bag

-RapidPure Trail Blazer filter elements can be used as a replacement for any stainless steel can or bucket and even a bag based gravity drip water system.
-The 6.5” filter can even filter a larger container of up to 10 gallons of water in less than an hour giving you clean flesh water for drinking, cooking, cleaning, washing, hygiene and any other purpose clean pure water is needed for daily use.
+Trail Blazer 6.5” filter element can be used as a replacement for any stainless steel can, bucket or even a gravity feed water bag drip system.
+This 6.5 inch 5.0 liter minute filter can even filter a large container of up to 10 gallons of water in less than an hour.
+This is particularly good if you need clean flesh water for drinking, cooking, cleaning, washing, hygiene and any other purpose clean pure water is needed.

-RapidPure filter elements are light in weight, can withstand rougher handling, very easy to pack and carry unlike heavier ceramic filters that bump, crack, and break.
-The Trail Blazer element could also be used as a straw to drink from a murky water source and the life expectancy of the filter is greater.
+RapidPure filter elements are lightweight somewhat flexible so they can withstand rougher handling, very easy to pack and carry unlike heavier ceramic filters that bump, crack, and break.
+A Trail Blazer filter element could also be used as a straw to drink from a murky water source and the life expectancy of the filter is greater.

-Rapid Pure Ultra Ceram filters do not just capture contaminants that impinge the filter element.
-The electropositive media attracts and retains viruses, cysts and bacteria.
-Its electropositive fibrous media has high particle removal efficiency as well as 50 to 250 time’s greater dirt-holding capacity than its competitors.
+Rapid Pure Ultra Ceram filters do more than just capture contaminants that impinge the filter element.
+Enclosed electropositive media attracts and retains viruses, cysts and bacteria.
+Electropositive fibrous media has high particle removal efficiency as well as 50 to 250 time’s greater dirt-holding capacity than its competitors.

 RapidPure filters are also infused with activated carbon and silver.
 Silver is a self-sanitizing agent that kills bacteria, preventing growth of captured bacteria.